cancech/cadf/comms-lib/Readme.md

 ### Protocol

+The protocol is the mechanism through which data is serialized and deserialized to/from the network.
+Needless to say both sides of the communication must use the same protocol in order to be able to understand each other.
+A protocol is defined by extending the provided [cadf::comms::Protocol](include/comms/network/serializer/TemplateProtocol.h) through which a [cadf::comms::ISerializerFactory](include/comms/network/serializer/Serialier.h) (can extend the provided [cadf::comms::TemplateSerializerFactory](include/comms/network/serializer/TemplateProtocol.h) is created for the purpose of serializing a specific message to the desired network format, and a [cadf::comms::IDeserializer](include/comms/network/serializer/Serialier.h) to deserialize network data into program data.
+Some procotols are provided:

+* [Binary](include/comms/network/serializer/binary/Serializer.h) for copying the data directly onto the network
+* [JSON](include/comms/network/serializer/dom/JsonSerializer.h) for converting the data into a JSON data structure

 ### Handshake

 The handshake is an important mechanism of establishing a connection between two entities ([Node](include/comms/node/Node.h) and [ServerBus](include/comms/network/server/ServerBus.h) in this case), by trading a series of messages up front to ensure that proper communication can be established.
 On the server side this is handled via the [cadf::comms::HandshakeHandler](include/comms/network/handshake/HandshakeHandler.h), which uses a [cadf::comms::IHandshakeFactory](include/comms/network/handshake/Handshake.h) to create a [cadf::comms::IHandshake](include/comms/network/handshake/Handshake.h) which will perform the handshake itself.
 A provided [cadf::comms::IHandshakeCompleteListener](include/comms/network/handshake/Handshake.h) is notified when the handshake is successfully completed.
 For the purpose of customizability the handshake classes are all pure virtual (interfaces), with one default implementation provided in the form of the [cadf::comms::ProtocolHandshakeFactory](include/comms/network/handshake/ProtocolHandshake.h) and [cadf::comms::ProtocolHandshake](include/comms/network/handshake/ProtocolHandshake.h).
 These will perform a handshake in the desired protocol, where: